You have a sharp metal object in one hand, and your precious family jewels in the other. What’s wrong with this picture?

 Warning.
 It’s not for the faint of heart.

-Your skin on your shaft, balls and your pubic region is very sensitive.
+The skin on your shaft, balls, and nether region is very sensitive.
 This makes it prone to pseudofolliculitis barbae, otherwise known as ‘barber’s itch’ or razor burn or bumps.

-You can get away with using just your razor (as long as its in good condition) to shave your shaft and balls in the shower, but you must not do this to manscape your pubic hair around your twig and berries.
+You can get away with using just your razor (as long as it’s in good condition) to shave your shaft and balls in the shower, but you must not do this to manscape the hair around your twig and berries.
 You will irritate the skin and get razor bumps.

 The Best Way to Shave Your Balls

-Let’s say that you have got quite a lot of hair growth down there and you are looking for something of a total manscaping makeover, which means you are removing most of your pubic hair.
+Let’s say that you have got quite a lot of hair growth down there and you are looking for something of a total manscaping makeover, which means you are removing most of the hair down there.

 The worst thing you can do right now is to just go at it with a good razor.